crvineeth97/protein-folding-ml/NOTES.md

 - [ ] Fix resnet_2d.py
 - [ ] Check calculation of RMSD and DRMSD
 - [ ] Add multiple GPU support and distributed training
-- [ ] Optimize input, output and target generation in Resnet
+- [ ] Optimize input, output and target generation
-- [ ] Use radians instead of degrees, everywhere
-- [ ] Combine omega and psi calculation
 - [ ] Use LSTM layers after the resnet instead of fully connected layers
-- [ ] Fix minibatch error, drop_last is set to true so find a way to ensure that the last set is taken into consideration

 ## Done